 Marinading and Cooking

-- The next day, remove the bison from the wine, reserve the wine, dry the bison on paper towels thoroughly to ensure they don't spatter when you sear them.
+- The next day, remove the bison from the wine, dry the bison on paper towels thoroughly to ensure they don't spatter when you sear them.
+Season the meat with salt and pepper.

-- Heat the oil in a wide braising pan, then dredge the bison in the wild rice flour, and brown each piece well, on as many sides as you can stand, about 15 minutes.
+- Heat the oil in a wide braising pan or Dutch oven, then dredge the bison in the wild rice flour or all purpose flour and brown each piece well.
 Add the vegetables, reserved grape juice, bouquet garni, and meat stock to the pan, then cover and bake at 350 for about 1.5 hours or until the bison is fork tender.

 - Allow the bison to cool in it's liquid, then remove each piece, discard the vegetables and reserve both bison and jus separately.
 From here you can make this ahead of time, and I recommend it.
 Strain the jus and reserve it and the pieces of bison separately.